para93/Deploy-OCP-4.7-Terraform-vCenter-Automated/README.md

  ### Automating with Terraform

-    We need to export the environment variables as per the included file in the file directory
+    We need to export your customized environment variables as per the included file in the file directory

     Customize the following as per your environment, install-config.yaml, variables.tf and main.tf